What is the simplest streaming device for seniors?

 Q: Can I use the Roku Express with any TV?

-A: Yes, the Roku Express is compatible with most modern TVs that have an HDMI port.
+A: The Roku Express is compatible with most modern TVs that have an HDMI port.
+However, it does not work with older TVs that only have composite or component video inputs.

 Q: Do I need a subscription to use the Roku Express?

-A: While the Roku Express itself does not require a subscription, you will need subscriptions to streaming services like Netflix or Hulu to access their content.
+A: While the Roku Express itself does not require a subscription, you will need subscriptions to streaming services like Netflix, Hulu, or Amazon Prime Video to access their content.